Inevitability of knowing less than nothing: Proofs of properties of entropy

 \section{Proofs of properties of entropy}

-Let us employ the postulates in \eqref{eq:entropy-def-1}--\eqref{eq:entropy-def-3} to derive some basic properties of every entropy.
-The proofs given here are similar to those given for the classical case in \cite[Lemma~3]{GT2021}.
+Let us employ the postulates in~\eqref{eq:entropy-def-1}--\eqref{eq:entropy-def-3} to derive some basic properties of every entropy.
+The proofs given here are similar to those given for the classical case in~\cite[Lemma~3]{GT2021}.
 First, let us recall an often overlooked fact, that the number 1 is a trivial quantum state of dimension one.
 Indeed, the underlying Hilbert space is of dimension one, so that the only possible density ``operator'' for this space is the number 1.
-We now prove that the entropy of this state is equal to zero.
-Since, by assumption, the entropy is not equal to the zero function, there exists a state $\rho$ such that $\H(\rho) \neq 0$.
-Then consider that
+We now prove that the entropy of this state is equal to zero, as a direct consequence of the additivity postulate.
+Consider that, for a state $\rho$,

 The first equality follows as a trivial assertion, because $\rho = \rho \otimes 1$.
 The next equality is a consequence of the additivity postulate.
-The conclusion that $\H(1) = 0$ then follows because $\H(\rho) \neq 0$.
+The conclusion that $\H(1) = 0$ then follows by canceling $\H(\rho)$ on both sides of the equality.

-It follows that the entropy of every pure state $|\psi\rangle\!\langle\psi|$ is equal to zero, as a consequence of \eqref{eq:entr-1-is-0}.
+It follows that the entropy of every pure state $|\psi\rangle\!\langle\psi|$ is equal to zero, as a consequence of~\eqref{eq:entr-1-is-0}.
 Indeed, the state vector $|\psi\rangle$ is an isometry from the trivial Hilbert space of dimension one to the Hilbert space that contains~$|\psi\rangle$.
-As such, it follows that $1 \succ |\psi\rangle\!\langle\psi|$ and $1 \prec |\psi\rangle\!\langle\psi|$ according to the definitions in \eqref{eq:final-maj-def}--\eqref{eq:iso-conditions-majorization} and \eqref{eq:entropy-def-1}--\eqref{eq:entropy-def-3}.
+As such, it follows that $1 \succ |\psi\rangle\!\langle\psi|$ and $1 \prec |\psi\rangle\!\langle\psi|$ according to the definitions in~\eqref{eq:final-maj-def}--\eqref{eq:iso-conditions-majorization} and~\eqref{eq:entropy-def-1}--\eqref{eq:entropy-def-3}.
 So we conclude that

 for every pure state $|\psi\rangle\!\langle\psi|$.